False Claims Act and Whistleblower Defense

-Hueston Hennigan’s team of former prosecutors and veteran litigators bring expert skill and experience to resolve whistleblower and False Claims Act (FCA) claims for a broad range of clients.
-These include pharmaceutical and health care companies, educational institutions, public entities, financial services firms, and clients in the technology, manufacturing, and professional services sectors.
+Hueston Hennigan’s team of former prosecutors and veteran litigators brings deep experience and focused creativity to the defense of clients against FCA and whistleblower lawsuits.
+Our diverse clients include pharmaceutical and health care companies; educational institutions; public entities; financial services firms; and businesses in the technology, manufacturing, and professional services sectors.

 - Representing Tesla in qui tam action asserting FCA violations by more than two dozen automakers, contractors, and subcontractors for alleged violations of U.S. immigration law.
 Also represented Tesla in related U.S. Attorney’s Office investigation, which resulted in the government declining to intervene in the qui tam action.